Automotive industry in Morocco: PSA Group

 In 2015, PSA announced a €557 million investment in the new PSA Kenitra plant, scheduled to open in 2019 to produce B and C segment engines and vehicles, with an output capacity of 90,000 engines and vehicles and the potential to expand to 200,000 units.

-Fiat
+FIAT

-Fiat had previously assembled the Uno and Palio from CKD kits at the Somaca facility.
-The Palio was produced from 1997 to 2003 when assembly ceased and Fiat sold its share of the factory.
+FIAT had previously assembled the Uno and Palio from CKD kits at the SOMACA facility.
+The Palio was produced from 1997 to 2003 when assembly ceased and FIAT sold its share of the factory.
 Previously it had also assembled the 127 and 131 in the early 1980s.

 BYD

 BYD, "Build Your Dreams," becomes the third automaker to establish a major automobile manufacturing presence in Morocco.
 BYD hopes to benefit from Morocco's location as a gateway to Europe and the African market.

 Renault's production in Morocco

 The French auto-maker Renault-Nissan, that decided to invest in the north of Morocco specifically in a small city called Melloussa.
 The city is considered a strategic one because it is a half hour away from the largest Moroccan port of Tanger-Med and that facilitate much of the transportation of new made cars and get them as soon as possible to the port for export whether to Europe or to some countries in the MENA region.
 Renault-Nissan have decided to invest an amount of around 10 billion dirhams (almost €1 billion) in order to bring this factory to life.
 According to the former Moroccan industry minister Moulay Hafid Elalami, Renault-Nissan is aiming to build an "industry ecosystem".
 This "industry ecosystem" according to him will attract many other companies that specialise in making certain auto-parts to come and invest in the same region in Morocco in order for them to supply Renault-Nissan with parts that will be on the final car.
 The minister claims that this creates an amount of money projected at 20 billion dirhams (almost €2 billion).

 According to the company, the factory will start first by making 48 870 vehicle in the first year and that it will reach according to prediction to an amount of more than 250,000 vehicles by 2015.
 The company also has put a strategy by moving to an amount of 400,000 vehicles made in a single year by offering some benefits to workers to work on week-ends.